PeterZainzinger/schoenberg/README.md

 # schoenberg

-A is a low level input_event mapper for virtual layers inspired by ergodox.
+Is a low level input_event mapper for virtual layers inspired by ergodox.
 It's ought  to be used in combination with
 [interception tools](https://gitlab.com/interception/linux/tools/tree/master).